reduxjs/redux-thunk/README.md

 ## Why Do I Need This?

 With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
-Middleware extend the store's abilities, and let you write async logic that interacts with the store.
+Middleware extends the store's abilities, and lets you write async logic that interacts with the store.

 Thunks are the recommended middleware for basic Redux side effects logic,